Ellestial/100-days-of-code/r1-log.md

 **Project Summary**: Create a whack-a-mole game.

 **Thoughts**: Reminded me of the Color Game project I worked on for the Udemy course, so this went mostly well.
 I had a few too-complex solutions for components.
 For example, I can just create a setTimeout() function that ends the game through a boolean variable after an ellapsed amount of time.
 My solution was more complex (and less accurate) by checking the current time after a mole goes down and ending the game if the current time is at or passed the current time + game duration.
 More notes:
+  * Can rerun the setTimeout() function at the end of it if you need it to run again.
+Seems really really interesting compared to setInterval() when you need different durations.
   * It's helpful to create a randomNum() function instead of relying on it as a variable since the function can be called multiple times with different return values, while the variable has to be re-declared to get a different value.
   * It's helpful to create a separate function that gets a random hole based on the input node list/array.
 Add a lastHole variable that is checked to see if the current hole is the same one as the last one, in which case rerun the randomHole() function
   * Suggestion based on above -- create functions that are more agnostic for the end goal when possible.